manuelbieh/react-book/advanced-concepts/type-checking.md

 Warning: Failed prop type: Invalid prop \`title\` of type \`number\` supplied to \`EventOverview\`, expected \`string\`.
 {% endhint %}

-**Stateless Functional Components** do not have classes, thus we cannot defined a `static propTypes` property.
+**Stateless Functional Components** do not have classes, thus we cannot define a `static propTypes` property.
 However, we can easily add a `propTypes` property to the function, which will result in the following:

 ```jsx
 const EventOverview = ({ date, description, ticketUrl, title }) => (